-If left undiagnosed and untreated, Lyme disease and other tick-borne illnesses can have detrimental long-term effects on the body.
-Call 703-532-4892, ext.
-2 today for more information.
+If left undiagnosed and untreated, Lyme disease and other tickborne illnesses can have detrimental long-term effects on the body.

 This article explores 4 reasons why Lyme disease may go undetected and/or become a chronic illness.

 1) It is not always possible to confirm a tick bite

-The only way you can contract Lyme disease is through a tick bite.
-About 50% of all the ticks found in the northeast region of the country are infected with the parasite Borrelia Burgdorferi responsible for Lyme disease.
-If you develop the telltale bulls-eye rash (medically referred to as Erythema Migrans), there is no disputing the fact that you have Lyme disease, but not all patients have a rash and sometimes the rash does not have a bull’s eye appearance.
+The only way you can contract Lyme disease is through the bite of an infected tick.
+If you develop the telltale bull’s eye rash (medically referred to as erythema migrans), there is no disputing the fact that you have Lyme disease, but not all patients have a rash and sometimes the rash does not have a bull’s eye appearance.

 2) Lyme disease symptoms are very similar to other non-tickborne chronic illnesses.